 If you’re at a complete loss when faced with this question, maybe you shouldn’t blog; I discuss why here.
 Sometimes I’ve told authors that the best bloggers are those who weren’t told to go do it.
 This is a little harsh—I think people can learn to love it—but blogging isn’t an activity authors should be dragged into, kicking and screaming.
 Nor should you feel like it’s a burden to come up with ideas; ideally, your problem is too many ideas.

-However, it is important to think through how can you bring your own voice or perspective to a topic, theme, or subject matter without repeating what’s already out there.
+Do think through how can you bring your own voice or perspective to a topic, theme, or subject matter without repeating what’s already out there.
 This is easier said than done.
-It took me 18 months to find the right angle—to realize I do best when I focus on publishing industry trends and digital media topics for authors.
+It took me 18 months to find the right angle—to realize I do best when I focus on business advice and digital media topics for authors.